Algebraic geometry of discrete interventional models: Interventional DAG Models

 \begin{definition} Given jointly distributed random variables $(X_1,\ldots, X_p)$ with joint state space $\RR$, a DAG $\GG = ([p],E)$, and a collection of intervention targets $\I$, the \emph{$\I$-factorization ideal} is $\FF_{\GG,\I} := \ker(\Phi_{\GG,\I})$. \end{definition}

-Our second ideal associated to an interventional DAG model is analogous to the ideal $I_{\glo(\GG)}$, defined by the global Markov property with respect to $\GG$.
-In a similar fashion, our ideal will be defined via the $\I$-Markov property with respect to $\GG$ and $\I$.
-As suggested by the definition of the $\I$-Markov property, our new ideal will consist of a sum of conditional independence ideals plus an ideal that accounts for the invariance properties described in Definition~\ref{def: I-Markov property}~(2).
-In the following, we will let $I_{\glo(\GG,I)}$ denote the conditional independence ideal $I_{\glo(\GG)}$ in the indeterminates $ D_I := \{ p^{(I)}_{\xx} : \xx\in\RR\}. $ We then define the ideal
+The second ideal associated to an interventional DAG model is analogous to the ideal $I_{\glo(\GG)}$, defined by the global Markov property with respect to $\GG$.
+In a similar fashion, this ideal will be defined via the $\I$-Markov property with respect to $\GG$ and $\I$.
+As suggested by the definition of the $\I$-Markov property, this new ideal will consist of a sum of conditional independence ideals plus an ideal that accounts for the invariance properties described in Definition~\ref{def: I-Markov property}~(2).
+In the following, we will let $I_{\glo(\GG,I)}$ denote the conditional independence ideal $I_{\glo(\GG)}$ in the indeterminates $ D_I := \{ p^{(I)}_{\xx} : \xx\in\RR\} $ for a fixed $I\in \I$.
+We then define the ideal

 The ideal $\Inv_{\GG,\I}$, unlike $I_{\glo(\GG)}$, is not a conditional independence ideal, as its generators are more akin to generators of the ideals $I_\CC^\ast$ or the ideal of model invariants of a staged tree.